‘States of War’: NIOD’s research agenda for 2020-2024

 The research agenda for 2020-2024 encompasses the mission statement and objectives of NIOD’s research policy for the coming years.
 Its aim is to strengthen the position of NIOD as a leading partner, both in the Netherlands and abroad.
 At the same time, NIOD wants to keep abreast of the issues and debate in Dutch society when it comes to war history.
 Based on its reputation for research, collection, and services, NIOD wants to connect the study of today’s urgent questions with a search for new perspectives on our troubled past.
 As a KNAW institute, NIOD intends to build on the positive assessment in the 2018 review and continues striving for excellence.

 The agenda is inspired by the recommendations of the Review Committee (2018) and the Portfolio Committee of KNAW and NWO (2019).
 This policy paper is drawn up in collaboration with the scholarly advisory committee set up by KNAW.
-Since the end of 2019, the committee members are:
+Since September 2023, the committee members are:

-- Prof. Berber Bevernage (University of Ghent), member
+- Prof. dr. Berber Bevernage (University of Ghent), member

-- Prof. Christina Morina (University of Bielefeld), member
+- Prof. dr. Christina Morina (Bielefeld University), member

 The impact of war and large-scale violence on society